engie-group/shaystack/docs/AppSync.md

 ## Schema

-The current GraphQL schema for Hystack is [here](../schema.graphql)
+The current GraphQL schema for Haystack is [here](../schema.graphql)

 ## Delegate part of global GraphQL to haystack GraphQL API

-This sample demonstrate how it's possible to delegate a part of GraphQL request to Haystack GraphQL API with AWS AppSync.
+This sample demonstrates how it's possible to delegate a part of GraphQL request to Haystack GraphQL API with AWS AppSync.

 In the AWS AppSync console:

 * First, deploy your AWS Lambda function with Haystack GraphQL API
-* Build from scratch a new API with the name `HaystackAPI`
+* Build from scratch a new API with the name `SHaystack`
 * Create a datasource `HaystackLambda` with an AWS Lambda function
   - Select "Lambda Function"
   - Select the AWS Lambda for Haystack